ariannarudawski/Wilco-Towers/README.md

 An audiovisual scene inspired by the Marina Towers in Chicago, very specifically as they appear in the album artwork for [Wilco](https://wilcoworld.net/)’s [“Yankee Hotel Foxtrot”](https://open.spotify.com/album/0rPtXOMN42nsLDiShvGamv).

 If you're trying this out, make sure to include a song file of choice in Wilco-Towers/bin/data.
 File name is hard set in ofApp's setup function.
+I used "Heavy Metal Drummer" in [this demo](https://www.instagram.com/p/B6gaSNAA-H83UVHvbSmhCR4CjRYRK4_MUQSHTk0/).

 **Resources**